appscode-cloud/docs/src/en/guides/billing-and-usage-guide/cost-management.md

 kubectl annotate namespace my-app-ns ace.appscode.com/enable-resource-trial=true --overwrite
 ```

-Once this annotation is applied, all KubeDB resources deployed within the my-app-ns namespace will automatically receive a one-month free trial.
+Once this annotation is applied, eligible KubeDB resources in this namespace will receive trial benefits as described above.